Theatre – Masters

 - Our Head of Directing, Lou Rackoff, is a member of the SDC with professional credits from the Public Theatre in NYC to artistic director work leading the North Carolina Shakespeare Festival.

-The 2020 faculty will include 9 Professors and 3 Adjunct Professors (including Acting for the Camera/The Business of Acting) and professional staff.
+Our faculty includes 9 Professors and 3 Adjunct Professors (including Acting for the Camera/The Business of Acting) and professional staff.
 The faculty work together to shape all development with integration between breath, body, voice, and action.

 Guest Artists //